depressed-pho/mcpe-neutralism-addon/README.md

 Unless you aggravate them:
 * Blazes don't shoot fireballs at you.
 * Creepers don't explode.
-* Spiders or Cave Spiders don't attack you.
+* Spiders or Cave Spiders don't attack you regardless of the light level.

 ## Tested on
 * MCPE v0.16.0